This 1 chart explains how bad Fox News is for our politics - Local News 8

 But what’s terrifying about how Fox News is choosing to cover (or not cover) the impeachment trial is revealed in new polling from the Pew Research Center delving into trust (or lack thereof) in the media.

 Asked to name media companies in which they have trust, 65% of Republicans named Fox News.
 One in 3 named ABC.
-And that’s it.
 Not a single other news source was trusted by even 33% of self-identified Republicans in the Pew poll.

 Here’s the full chart:

-Note: CORRECTION: This story has been updated to correctly refer to the Pew poll’s data on Republican news consumption.